pytorch/tutorials/prototype_source/ios_gpu_workflow.rst

     cd PYTORCH_ROOT
     USE_PYTORCH_METAL=ON python setup.py install --cmake

 The command above will build a custom pytorch binary from master.
 The ``install`` argument simply tells ``setup.py`` to override the existing PyTorch on your desktop.
-Once the build finished, I would recommend opening another terminal and checking the PyTorch version to see if the installation successful.
+Once the build finished, open another terminal to check the PyTorch version to see if the installation was successful.
 As the time of writing of this recipe, the version is ``1.8.0a0+41237a4``.
-The number might be different depending on when you check out the code from master, but it should be greater than 1.7.0.
+You might be seeing different numbers depending on when you check out the code from master, but it should be greater than 1.7.0.

 .. code:: python